How many of your ‘five-a-day’ do you get?

 When I first started formulating this article, I planned only to include cold beverages, however, it soon became apparent that there were a couple of hot drinks that simply could not be left out – green tea being the first of them.
 Although green tea (and it’s purported health benefits) have been documented for donkey’s years, this is another example of a liquid refreshment that has too many pros to miss out on being included.
 Not only is each cup full of reinvigorating antioxidants, but there is also sufficient caffeine to perk you up on those afternoons where your body is trying to convince you that a nap would be a good idea!

 Even though every man and his dog are aware of the health benefits of milk, it is certainly one health drink that seems to be missed off ‘health juice’ lists and compilations.
 Why?
 In recent years, milk has had a bad rap – verging on demonisation in some cases – but if we examine the cold, hard facts, then the benefits of milk are obvious.
 It is one of nature’s best sources of both Vitamin D and calcium (and many other micronutrients), as well as being high in protein.
 What more could you want from a health drink?
-Opting for the low-fat variety is a wise idea if you drink it regularly.
+Opting for the low-fat variety in your diet is a wise idea if you drink it regularly.

 When I first read that beetroot juice was a ‘health’ drink I have to admit I was a little perplexed.
 Sure, a few slices of pickled beetroot tastes sumptuous on a cheese sandwich, but drinking the juice?
 Really?!
 Yes – really.
 Current studies have shown (on multiple occasions), that beetroot juice can decrease blood pressure, improve stamina levels and improve blood flow to the brain in the elderly (which impedes the progress of illnesses such as dementia).
 Being high in such minerals as calcium, magnesium and iron will also help to promote a healthy body too.